Analysis | A decade of wringing money and power out of conservative victimhood nears its apex

 The tea party movement, Trump’s emergence as the party’s 2016 nominee and his efforts to retain his office all leverage that sentiment that traditional America — often meaning White America — is under threat.
 While the tea party was ostensibly a reaction to taxation, one study released in 2011 noted that “[r]acial resentment stokes Tea Party fears about generational societal change, and fuels the Tea Party’s strong opposition to President Obama.”
 Trump’s candidacy similarly benefited from this impulse.
 A sense that “Whites are losing” was a better predictor of Trump support than economic insecurity.
 The America to be made great again was never explicitly identified but always obviously intermingled with an America that looked quite different from the one we see now.

 Trump’s effort is explicitly about preserving power for his vision of the country.
 That this vision was rejected by voters is beside the point: The point, instead, is that this is a critical moment for the perceived victims to retain their protection.
 It’s a sentiment with which Trump is no doubt sincerely sympathetic; his political worldview was unquestionably shaped by his immersion in conservative media.
-But it’s also a sentiment which can generate hundreds of millions of dollars and which might even, somehow, get him another four years of loosely fettered power.
+But it’s also a sentiment that can generate hundreds of millions of dollars and might even, somehow, get him another four years of loosely fettered power.

 The problem, though, is always in the ripple effects.
 Ali Alexander is making some cash encouraging rallies that promote the idea that fraud occurred — but he's also fostering a false sense of wrong.
 The Arizona Republican Party and its head are generating loyalty (and, no doubt, contributions) by standing with Trump against Ducey — but they're also encouraging violence in that fight.
 Trump is raking in money and solidifying his hold on part on his base — but he's undermining the country's democratic traditions while spreading ludicrous falsehoods.